 Palma de Mallorca

 - Mallorca Cathedral: one of the most beautiful gothic cathedrals from Spain and one of the tallest in Europe.
 Book skip the line tickets in advance here.

 - Palacio de la Almudaina

 - Plaza Mayor

 - Castell de Bellver

 Calvià is really charming.
-Do not miss Calvià-Vila and Es Capdellà, 2 beautiful Mediterranean towns that will make you discover the real Mallorca: traditional houses, markets and beautiful stories are awaiting for you.
+Do not miss Calvià-Vila and Es Capdellà, 2 beautiful Mediterranean towns that will make you discover the real Mallorca: traditional houses, markets, and beautiful stories are waiting for you.

 Finca Galatzó is one of the most fascinating places to visit in Calvià.
 It’s perfect for hikers and those looking for stories.
 This place was home to Comte Mal – the Evil Count – back in the 15th century, and he’s allegedly still riding his horse every night…